 The Explorers: From The Ancient World Until The Present by Paolo Novaresio (1996) includes numerous stories of amazing explorers and their extraordinary voyages of discovery - from Alexander the Great to the Apollo Moon landings.

-Dr Carl Peters (1856 - 1918) was a German explorer, journalist and philosopher.
+Dr Karl Peters (1856 - 1918) was a German explorer, journalist and philosopher.
 He was instrumental in the founding of German East Africa and helped create the European "Scramble for Africa".